grafana/plugin-tools/docusaurus/docs/getting-started.md

 Plugin tools consists of two packages:

-- `create-plugin` a command-line utility to scaffold new plugins or migrate plugins created with `@grafana/toolkit`.
+- `create-plugin`: A command-line utility to scaffold new plugins or migrate plugins created with `@grafana/toolkit`.
-- `sign-plugin` a command-line utility to sign plugins for distribution.
+- `sign-plugin`: A command-line utility to sign plugins for distribution.

 ## Quick Start